dotMR/LugeRacerTimer/docs/one-board-parts.md

 |Voltage Meter, 0-5V, externally powered (TODO: need link)|Sensor calibration|2|-|

 ####TODO
-- method to upload code?
-(USB / Xbee / socket for ATMega in-and-out)
+- how do we upload code to the custom board?
+  - expose USB-B port on the panel?
+  - mount an xBee on the boad for wireless upload? (added benefit of exposing a way to get data off it)
+  - expose FTDI pins on the panel?
+  - OR, just pull the chip off the socket when we need to reprogram?
-- add LED + resistor to Pin 13 for basic board testing using blink sketch?
+- Should we add an LED + resistor to Pin 13 for basic board testing using blink sketch?

 ####Sensor Stations